files not viewable after greyhole moves them

 unix extensions = no is in your smb.conf, right ?

 I seem to remember than Windows 7 had some incompatibilities with Samba 3.4; not sure what they are though.

-#4 Updated by Stryck about 9 years ago
+#4 Updated by Stryck over 9 years ago

 I am having a similar problem described in this post on the forums: